Getting Started Guide for Creating Websites at Ohlone College - Web Center

 - By what methods (telephone, email, U.S. Mail) can people reach you?

 Then, make an outline of the information you want to include on your website, grouping the information into categories and subcategories.
 As you go through the process, you are building an outline of the content for each page of your website.
 If a category has a lot of information, break it down into subcategories.
 You don't want to include too much information on a page.

 Decide what software you will need to create your website.
 At a minimum, you will need software to create the (X)HTML pages.
 If photographs or drawings (collectively known as graphics) will be used on your web pages, you will need an image editing program that will allow you to easily resize images and save them in the proper format for use on the web (i.e., GIF (line art, images with large flat areas of color) or JPG (photographs, images with gradients and other very small areas of color)).
-Software licenses must be purchased by your department through the IT Department.
+Software licenses must be purchased by your department through the IT Services Department.

 Software used to create (X)HTML pages includes simple editors where you do the coding by hand, to complex, integrated, WYSIWYG ("What You See Is What You Get") programs where you do the coding in a visual environment that is very close (but not identical to) what will be seen in a web browser.